nashysolutions/foundation-dependencies/Sources/FoundationDependencies/Documentation.docc/FoundationDependencies.md

 # ``FoundationDependencies``

-Provides clearly defined, testable abstractions for Foundation types — such as `UserDefaults` and `Bundle` — via lightweight clients compatible with Swift Concurrency and [swift-dependencies](https://github.com/pointfreeco/swift-dependencies).
+Provides clearly defined, testable abstractions for Foundation types — such as `UserDefaults` and `Bundle` — via lightweight clients compatible with Swift Concurrency.

 ## Overview

-`FoundationDependencies` is designed to make system dependencies — such as `UserDefaults` and `Bundle` — more testable, composable, and safer to use in Swift Concurrency contexts.
-It exposes clients as `@Dependency`-injected values, enabling predictable behaviour in both production and testing environments.
+`FoundationDependencies` provides lightweight, testable wrappers around common system types such as `UserDefaults` and `Bundle`.
+It is built for seamless integration with [`swift-dependencies`](https://github.com/pointfreeco/swift-dependencies), and is designed to improve composability, testability, and safety — especially in Swift Concurrency contexts.

+Each system client is exposed as a `@Dependency`-injected value, enabling clear, predictable behaviour across both production and test environments.

 The package includes: